Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \subsubsection{Metagenome assembly}

 Metagenomics refers to the direct study of the entire genomic information contained in a microbial community.
 Metagenomics avoids isolating and culturing individual microorganisms in a community and provides a way to study microorganisms that cannot be isolated and cultured.
 There are two main approaches for processing metagenomic sequencing data: (1) assembly-based and (2) reference database-based.
 The goal of the assembly-based approach is to construct and annotate the so-called metagenome-assembled genomes (MAGs)~\cite{setubal2021metagenome}.
-The construction and annotation of MAGs have greatly promoted our understanding of microbial populations and their interactions with the environment.
-It is worth noting that most MAGs represent new species, which helps to understand the so-called microbial dark matter.
-The process of constructing MAGs includes two main steps: assembly and binning.
-Assembly refers to the process of reconstructing longer sequences (contigs) from short DNA reads obtained through sequencing.
-This involves piecing together overlapping reads to form continuous sequences that represent parts of the genomes present in the microbial community.
+The construction of MAGs includes two main steps: assembly and binning.
+Assembly refers to the process of reconstructing longer sequences (contigs) from DNA sequencing reads, which can vary in length and type depending on the technology used.
+This involves piecing together overlapping reads—using short-read, linked-read, long-read, or hybrid assemblers—to form contiguous sequences that represent parts of the genomes present in the microbial community~\cite{zhang2023benchmarking,zhang2024exploring}.